Tamika Montgomery-Reeves: Federal judicial service

-On June 29, 2022, President Joe Biden announced his intent to nominate Montgomery-Reeves to serve as a United States circuit judge for the Third Circuit.
+On June 29, 2022, President Joe Biden announced his intent to nominate Montgomery-Reeves to serve as a United States circuit judge for the United States Court of Appeals for the Third Circuit.
 On July 11, 2022, her nomination was sent to the Senate.
 President Biden nominated Montgomery-Reeves to the seat vacated by Judge Thomas L. Ambro, who announced his intent to assume senior status upon confirmation of a successor.
 On September 7, 2022, a hearing on her nomination was held before the Senate Judiciary Committee.
 Montgomery-Reeves was unanimously rated "well qualified" for the judgeship by the American Bar Association's Standing Committee on the Federal Judiciary.

 During her confirmation hearing, Republican senators questioned Montgomery-Reeves about a strategic plan to increase diversity in Delaware's judiciary.
 The plan was based on recommendations made by the Delaware Supreme Court's Diversity Strategic Planning Steering Committee, which Montgomery-Reeves had co-chaired.
 She was asked about a recommendation that prospective lawyers be able to use clerkships and recommendations in lieu of passing the bar exam, which the committee said was a barrier to minority people.
 The committee also recommended that portraits of white judges and justices be removed from courthouses as a way to "reduce implicit bias and identity threat in the court environment."
 Montgomery-Reeves distanced herself from these recommendations by saying that she had neither written nor edited any of them despite being committee co-chair.
 On September 28, 2022, her nomination was reported out of committee by a 13–9 vote.
 On December 8, 2022, the United States Senate invoked cloture on her nomination by a 57–39 vote.
 On December 12, 2022, her nomination was confirmed by a 53–35 vote.
 She received her judicial commission on February 7, 2023.